Darkvikis/FreestyleSlalomCompetitionManager/README.md

 - **Import Skaters to Competition**: Users can import skaters to the current competition from a CSV file using the `importskatertoskateroncompetition` command.
 They need to provide the file path of the CSV file.

+- **Link Music to Skater**: Users can link a music file to a skater in the current competition using the `linkmusictowsid` command.
+They need to provide the WSID of the skater and the path of the music file.

 - **Help**: Users can display the help message using the `help` command.
 The help message contains the list of available commands and their usage.

 ## Getting Started